 Founder x Creative Director x Producer

-Priscillia holds dual International Law and Business degrees from Sorbonne Law, ESSEC Business School, NYU Law and is a USC Film school drop-out.
+Priscillia is currently a PhD candidate at Cape Town University with the departments of African Feminist Studies and Fine Arts.
+She holds dual International Law and Business degrees from Sorbonne Law, ESSEC Business School, NYU Law and is a USC Film school drop-out.

-Her work has been featured in BBC World, AlJazeera, France 24, BBC Persian and more.
+Her work has been featured in BBC World, AlJazeera, France 24, BBC and more.

 Alex Eskandarkhah